stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

  can also be rendered slightly differently for expository purposes.

  As you can see, the plan looks like a hierarchical, tree-like structure.
-The nodes, called _operators_, represents units of data processing during evaluation.
+The nodes, called _operators_, represent units of data processing during evaluation.
 They correspond to evaluations of graphs patterns or solution modifiers as defined in the